BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 *CreateDeviceIdentity* project and select**Set as Startup Project**.
 Running the solution will add a [Device Identity](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-getstarted#create-a-device-identity) for the test Device to your IoT Hub.
-The console application will automatically insert and save the device key generated by your IoT Hub, to the soltuion's *config.yaml* file.
+The console application will automatically insert and save the device key generated by your IoT Hub, to the solutions's *config.yaml* file.

 ## Creating Device Simulator